haguettaz/RSNN/README.md

 ## Publications

-### :hourglass_flowing_sand: Coming Soon ...
+### New
-- H. Aguettaz and H.-A. Loeliger, *"Continuous-time neural networks can stably memorize random spike trains"*, arXiv, 2024.
+- H. Aguettaz and H.-A. Loeliger, "Continuous-time neural networks can stably memorize random spike trains," arXiv:2408.01166 [cs.Ne], Aug.
+2024.

 ### Prior Works
 - P. Murer, *A New Perspective on Memorization in Recurrent Networks of Spiking Neurons*.
 Ph.D. dissertation, No. 28166, ETH Zürich, 2022.
+- P. Murer and H.-A. Loeliger, "Online memorization of random firing sequences by a recurrent neural network," 2020 IEEE International Symposium on Information Theory (ISIT), June 21-26, 2020.